Romania - Regulations on Entry, Stay and Residence for PLHIV

 HIV-specific entry and residence regulations for Romania

-There are no specific entry or residence regulations for people with HIV/AIDS.
+There are no specific entry or residence regulations for people living with HIV.
 No HIV test result is required when entering the country.
 A known HIV infection will not lead to deportation or the termination of a person's stay.

 Antiretroviral medication for personal use can be carried.